Dom Tower of Utrecht: Bells

+A schematic arrangement and ringing direction of the bells in the bell chamber of the Dom Tower.
+The numbers refer to the bells in the table.

+Ringing Bells

 The Dom Tower has an exceptional peal of fourteen ringing bells, weighing 32 tonnes in total.
 In 1505 Geert van Wou, then the most famous bell-founder of the Netherlands, made a harmonious peal of thirteen bells.
 The seven smallest bells, sold in 1664 to finance the new carillon, were replaced in 1982 with new bells by Eijsbouts.
-The largest bell, the Salvator, has a weight of 8,200 kg and a diameter of 227 cm.
+The largest bell or bourdon is Salvator and it weighs 8 tonnes.
 Together with the fourteenth bell, they form the largest existing homogeneous group of medieval bells.
 The cathedral's bells are still rung by hand by members of the Utrecht Bellringers Guild.